FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/how-sso-works.md

 * The PPVC application's session
 * The Hooli Jobs application's session
-* FusionAuth's session, also known as the single sign-on session
+* The identity provider's session

 If a session doesn't exist for a given application, or it isn't valid, then the session must be created or updated.
 This happens after the user has presented valid credentials and been authenticated.